 |10/15/2022||Sat||9:00 am||3:00 pm||Urban Field Trip||Various locations|

 |10/18/2022||Tue||6:00 pm||9:00 pm||Volunteer Opportunities||Fort Worth Nature Center & Refuge|

 Attendance for all classes and field trips are required to certify as a Texas Master Naturalist.

 Previous Field Trip Locations: FW Nature Center & Refuge; Stella Rowan Prairie, Fort Worth; Southwest Nature Preserve, Molly Hollar Wildscape and River Legacy Science Center, Arlington.

 Class Topics: Introduction to Ecology; Aquatic Systems; Herps: Reptiles and Amphibians; Forests; Birds and Mammals; Prairies; Invertebrates; Urban Systems; Volunteer Opportunities; iNaturalist

-Cost: In 2020, the fee to participate in training was $150.
+Cost: The fee to participate in training is $150.
 A small number of partial scholarships are available.